 Hidden Christians of Japan: dark history

 This triggered a period where the number of Japanese adopting Christianity had steadily increased on the islands located off the coast of Kyushu including Goto Islands and Amakusa in 40 short years.
 Many seminaries headed by Western priests opened in the greater Nagasaki region.
 Even some daimyo, the feudal lords of the Edo Period, converted to Christianity.
-However, it was not long before the anti-Christian sentiment started to grow in the country and soon it turned into an official policy.
+However, it was not long before the anti-Christian sentiment started to grow in the country.
 In 1614, the ruling Shogunate banned Christianity and imposed severe sanctions for those who did not obey the ban.
-The policy was accompanied by an active punishment campaign to locate the existing Christians.
+The policy was accompanied by a punishment campaign to locate the existing Christians and force them to renounce their religion.

 Fumi-e: the infamous practice from the Edo Period